dwoz/python-urlio/README.md

 urlio
 =====

-File system like access to urls
+Filesystem like access to urls

 Getting Started
 ---------------